HenKlei/pymor/docs/source/tutorial_mor_with_anns.md

 {class}`~pymor.reductors.neural_network.NeuralNetworkInstationaryStatefreeOutputReductor` and the
 corresponding {class}`~pymor.models.neural_network.NeuralNetworkInstationaryStatefreeOutputModel`.

-A slightly different approach that is also implemented in pyMOR and uses a different type of neural network is described in the following section.
+A slightly different approach, that is also implemented in pyMOR and uses a different type of neural network, is described in the following section.

 ### Long short-term memory neural networks for instationary problems